intunehub/Intune-Company-Portal/README.md

 * [Google Play](*)
 * [Amazon Appstore for Android](*)

 If these stores are unavailable, or your device does not support Google Mobile Services, you can [download Microsoft Intune Company Portal for Android](*) and install it manually.
-Note that side-loaded apps will not receive automatic updates or security patches, requiring manual updates.
+Note that side-loaded apps will not receive automatic updates or security patches, requiring updates.

 The Google Play Store is blocked in the People's Republic of China.
 In that case, install the Company Portal from a supported Chinese app store.